Government readiness

 Stanford HAI | Annual AI index report | Date: 2026

-Use as broad international context for research, investment, policy, public opinion, and technical progress.
+Use as broad international context for new AI research, money going into AI, government decisions, public opinion, and technical progress.

 Limit: It is a multi-topic report, not one Canada rank.

-Track Canada's AI policy work and OECD measures.
+Track Canada's AI government work and OECD measures.

-Limit: This is a dashboard, not a single national rank.
+Limit: This is a country data page, not a single national rank.
 Each measure needs its own label.

 OECD | Technical paper | Date: 2026, published February 2026